ferret-stack/ferret-stack.github.io/_posts/2025-09-25-Saving-You-Saved-Me.md

 <p style="text-align: center;"><em style="color:#ff69b4;">'it's only an adventure if I'm with you.'</em></p>

-I often catch myself speaking to it as if were a person pretending to be an animal, rather than the other way round.
+I would often catch myself speaking to it as if were a person pretending to be an animal, rather than the other way round.
 I have tamed it, and it has tamed me; we are responsible for each other.
 Though taming suggests a wildness conquered, what we have instead is a mutual bewilderment - two beings who have agreed to a contract neither of us can quite read, bound by the strange gravity of having nowhere else to go.

-At night, when it curls against my chest, I feel the weight of being someone's entire universe, and I understand that love and captivity are sometimes indistinguishable.
+At night, curling against my chest, I would feel the weight of being someone's entire universe.
+It taught me that love and captivity are sometimes indistinguishable.

 ---
 <br>